Venue: Kurayoshi Sekigane Municipal Exchange Center

-This session will conclude the conference with messages of hope and unification for believers of all faiths, and will feature planned keynote speaker, Denver Snuffer, Jr., an eloquent speaker well-versed in the history of Christianity and comparative religions.
+Mid Morning: Keynote Session: This session will conclude the conference with messages of hope and unification for believers of all faiths.
+Speakers from several countries and backgrounds will be on hand to tell their personal stories and give insights as to their belief systems.
+This session will also feature a video presentation by Mr. Denver Snuffer, Jr., an eloquent speaker well-versed in the history of Christianity and comparative religions.

 If you are coming from overseas, we recommend that you make your reservations to the Tottori Airport.
 This is a small, regional airport, closest to the venue.
 It is served only by ANA (All Nippon (Japan) Airlines), from Tokyo Haneda airport.
 There is a full range of services here, including bus and rental cars, to enable you to get to Kurayoshi, the city in which the venue is located.
 Please visit the Tottori Airport website for a lot of valuable information on your inbound trip.

 https://www.ttj-ap-bld.co.jp/ (please look in the top right corner for a link to the English site)

 If you are planning to be in Japan for an extended period of time, and visit other areas, we suggest you fly into Kansai International Airport (KIX) in Osaka.
 Tickets from the US are generally less expensive to this airport than to Tottori; however, costs and complications of getting from Kansai Airport to the conference venue are tricky.
 This airport is over three hours drive from the conference venue, but is very centrally located to many tourist destinations, such as Osaka, Kyoto and Nara.
 From Kansai, you can rent a car, take a train, or take a bus to just about anywhere in western Japan.
 There is a great deal of information here: